An Atelier of One · London

 Wooden objects, made entirely by hand.

-EK Atelier is the workshop of Ekaterina Kharchenko (Kate).
-Each piece is conceived, drawn, sawn, planed, joined, and finished by a single pair of hands.
+Each piece is conceived, drawn, sawn, planed, joined, and finished by hand.
 Pieces are infrequent.
 Considered.
 Not for everyone.

 Begin a Conversation